Reading pathWhy now0%

 Two adapted automations

-The first two automations are wired around live business bottlenecks so the stack feels useful in week one instead of theoretical.
+The first two automations wired around live business bottlenecks so the stack feels useful in week one instead of theoretical.

 Founder handoff session